agiliq/building-api-django/docs/access-control.rst

         "password": "FiveThirtyEight"
     }

-Which give back this response.
+Doing so gives back this response.

 .. code-block:: json